 Japan has plenty of theme parks and roller coasters, from the new Super Nintendo World to the oddly-named Sagamiko Resort Pleasure Forest.
 However, the scariest park is still Fuji-Q Highland in Yamanashi.
 Known for its record-breaking, terrifying roller coasters, Fuji-Q makes for a great day trip from Tokyo, especially in winter when you’ll have clear views of a snow-capped Mt Fuji.

 If you’re looking to get the views without the adrenaline rush, you’re in luck.
-From July 21, you can get up alongside Fuji-Q’s scariest roller coaster at Fujiyama Tower.
-This 55m-tall observation deck, built beside part of the Fujiyama roller coaster, will boast the same grand view of Mt Fuji that you probably missed while screaming on the ride.
+As of last summer, Fuji-Q now has a 55m-tall observation deck right beside the theme park's scariest roller coaster.
+Because it's as tall as the rollercoaster's tallest point, the observation deck boasts the same grand view of Mt Fuji that you'd probably miss while screaming on the ride.

 Both Fujiyama Sky Deck and Fujiyama Walk cost ¥1,000 to ¥1,400 each, depending on the season.
 However, a one-day pass (¥6,200) will get you access to all the rides and attractions in the park including the Fujiyama Tower.

 This article was originally published on December 25 2020 and updated on April 15 2022.